Jonathan Finlay

 Jonathan Lester Finlay (born October 16, 1948) is a pediatric neuro-oncologist specializing in the management of children, adolescents and young adults with brain tumors.
-He is the director of Neuro-oncology at Nationwide Children's Hospital, where he also serves as the Elizabeth and Richard Germain Endowed Chair in Pediatric Cancer.
-He also is professor of pediatrics at The Ohio State University College of Medicine.
+From 2014 to 2020, he was the director of Neuro-oncology at Nationwide Children's Hospital, where he also served as the Elizabeth and Richard Germain Endowed Chair in Pediatric Cancer.
+He continues as an emeritus professor of pediatrics and radiation oncology at The Ohio State University College of Medicine.

 Dr. Finlay's work has been aimed at minimizing the long-term side effects of radiation therapy through his “Head Start” clinical study protocols, now in their fourth iteration, which have demonstrated significantly improved survival and quality of life for pediatric brain tumor patients around the world.
 The currently accruing Head Start IV protocol, open at over 50 institutions, is studying the feasibility and effectiveness of genomics-based risk stratification.

 Biography

 Born in Manchester, England, in 1948, the only son of Minnie and Mark Finlay, Dr. Finlay was educated at Carmel College, Wallingford, and subsequently attended medical school between 1967 and 1973 at Birmingham University, earning a B.Sc.
 (Hons.) in Biochemistry in 1970 and MB, ChB in 1973.
 He then undertook internships and residencies in pediatrics in Birmingham (including pediatric oncology under the direction of Dr. Jill Mann).
 In 1976, his future career path in pediatric oncology was formulated during a senior residency appointment at the Christie Hospital and Holt Radium Institute, Manchester, UK, under the direction of Dr. Patricia Morris-Jones.
-Between 1976 and 1980, he undertook Fellowship training in Pediatric Immunology (1976-1978) under Dr. Richard Hong and then Pediatric Hematology/Oncology (1978-1980) under Dr. Nasarollah Shahidi, both at the University of Wisconsin-Madison.
-Between 1980 and 2003, he held faculty positions in Pediatric Oncology at Stanford University (1980-1982), the University of Wisconsin-Madison (1982-1987), the Children’s Hospital of Philadelphia and the University of Pennsylvania (1987-1989), the Memorial Sloan-Kettering Cancer Center and Cornell University (1989-1997) and the Stephen Hassenfeld Children's Blood & Cancer Center at New York University (1997-2003).
-Additionally, he held the posts of Vice-Chair of the Department of Pediatrics at Memorial Sloan-Kettering Cancer Center, and of Director of the Pediatric Oncology Program at New York University and of the Neuro-oncology Program at the New York University Comprehensive Cancer Center.
+Between 1976 and 1980, he undertook Fellowship training in Pediatric Immunology (1976–1978) under Dr. Richard Hong and then Pediatric Hematology/Oncology (1978–1980) under Dr. Nasarollah Shahidi, both at the University of Wisconsin-Madison.
+Between 1980 and 2003, he held faculty positions in Pediatric Oncology at Stanford University (1980–1982), the University of Wisconsin-Madison (1982–1987), the Children’s Hospital of Philadelphia and the University of Pennsylvania (1987–1989), the Memorial Sloan-Kettering Cancer Center and Cornell University (1989–1997) and the Stephen Hassenfeld Children's Blood & Cancer Center at New York University (1997–2003).
+Additionally, he held the posts of vice-chair of the Department of Pediatrics at Memorial Sloan-Kettering Cancer Center, and of Director of the Pediatric Oncology Program at New York University and of the Neuro-oncology Program at the New York University Comprehensive Cancer Center.